aman-bhatti/cats/README.md

 # cats
 infinite cats

-please visit the webiste below to see the final result:
+please visit the website below to see the final result:

 https://infinitecats.netlify.app/